 Competitive athletes dedicate their time, resources, and wellbeing to sport.
 The hierarchical structure in which they train and compete can make them vulnerable to abuse.
 Sexual harassment and abuse are violations of human rights that damage individuals and organizations1.
 These behaviors also violate federal law, state law, and guiding instructions from multiple organizations.
 All athletes are entitled to train, compete, and receive medical care in an environment that is free from sexual harassment and abuse.
 The medical team is often the first line of care for an athlete suffering physical, mental, or emotional stress.
 Sports medicine physicians should be responsible for identifying and preventing sexual harassment and abuse and for promoting and maintaining a culture of dignity, respect, and safety within the sport community and in the training room.

-The purpose of working with SafeSport and creating educational materials is to create a culture of responsiveness and to foster a safe environment in which athletes may thrive.
+The purpose of working with the U.S. Center for SafeSport and creating educational materials is to create a culture of responsiveness and to foster a safe environment in which athletes may thrive.
 This newly released online educational series of modules was specifically designed for medical personnel as a resource to recognize potential sexual abuse/harassment and provide an immediate and appropriate response.

 1 IPC Handbook, May 2008, IPC Position Statement on Sexual Harassment and Abuse in Sport, Section 2, Chapter 4.2

 You must be logged in to access this content.

 Please use the "Member Login" button at the top of this page.Login to view this content